mattocodes/automated-cicd-pipeline/README.md

 ## Pipeline Structure

-Here is the overview of the the pipeline:
+Here is an overview of the the pipeline:
 ````
           GitHub ===> Jenkins ===> DockerHub ===> Kubernetes Cluster
 ````